kuma35/thinking-forth-jp/sphinx/chapter5.rst

     The word I’M seems more natural than LOGON HARRY, LOGIN HARRY or SESSION HARRY, as often seen.

-The choice of I’M is another invention of , who says:
+The choice of I’M is another invention of Moore, who says:

 I detest the word LOGON.
 There is no such word in English.
 I was looking for a word that said, “I’m …” It was a natural.
 I just stumbled across